 He was 11-for-19 (57.9%) from the field, but just 4-for-8 from the line.

 "I missed too many foul shots; I hate missing foul shots," Parker said.
 "But besides that, I think I played pretty well.
-I was
+I was open, and my teammates were finding me.

 Parker finished the game with four steals and three assists.
 He is now averaging 31.5 points in the playoffs.